 Duration and Structure

-We offer around 20 placements each year and our programme runs between June and September (but not August).
+We plan to offer 13 placements.
+Our programme will run between June and September (but not August).
 It is not possible to offer placements outside these months.

-Each placement will last for 4 days (usually commencing on a Tuesday) and every mini-pupil is assigned a supervisor who will provide some structure to the placement and be on hand to answer questions about the work of a barrister.
-On each day, a mini-pupil has the opportunity to accompany a member of chambers to a court or tribunal, or to work in chambers.
+Each placement will last for 4 days (usually commencing on a Tuesday) and every mini-pupil will be assigned a barrister-supervisor who will provide some structure to the placement and be on hand to answer questions about the work of a barrister.
+On each day, a mini-pupil will have the opportunity to accompany a member of chambers to a court or tribunal, or to work in chambers.

-It is sometimes the case that candidates who, for example, work during university holidays would prefer a shorter mini-pupillage of, say, 2-3 days.
+It is sometimes the case that candidates who, for example, plan to work during university holidays would prefer a shorter mini-pupillage of, say, 2-3 days.
 We are able to accommodate such requests.

 How to Apply

-Applications should be submitted by post or by email for the attention of Derek Kerr by not later than 4pm on Friday 27 April 2020.
+Applications should be submitted by post or by email for the attention of Elizabeth Dwomoh by not later than 4pm on Wednesday 31 March 2021.
+Any application received after this deadline will not be considered.

 You should include an up-to-date CV (not more than 2 sides of A4 paper) together with a covering letter setting out your reasons for considering the Bar as a career and why you wish to undertake a mini-pupillage.
 It is important that you include an email address and contact telephone number for responses.